danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Open **MySQL Workbench** and register your Azure Database for MySQL using the admin user.

-   On the main dashboard, click on '+' to add a new connection

    In the **Set up new connection** dialog box, enter a unique friendly name for the server, such as *mysqlserver*

    ![](Media/image0146.png)

-   >To validate the alert rule configured “Failed connections” provide an invalid password

    In the **SSL** tab, select **Use SSL** as *Require*.